-National regulators have authorised KBC Bank, KBC Investments, and ČSOB (Czech Republic) to use their respective VaR models to calculate regulatory capital requirements for part of their trading activities. ČSOB (Czech Republic) has also received approval from the local regulator to use its VaR model for capital requirement purposes.
+National regulators have authorised KBC Bank, KBC Investments and ČSOB (Czech Republic) to use their respective VaR models to calculate regulatory capital requirements for most of their trading activities.
 These models are also used for the calculation of Stressed VaR (SVaR), which is one of the CRD III Regulatory Capital charges that entered into effect at year-end 2011.
 The calculation of the SVaR measure is based on the normal VaR calculations and follows the same methodological assumptions, but is constructed as if the relevant market factors were experiencing a period of stress.
-This period of stress is based on recent history and it is calibrated on a yearly basis.
+This period of stress is based on recent history and is calibrated regularly.